How did Steve Harrington become one of the most beloved characters on Stranger Things?

 Rick Blaine is the story’s hero, although he’s frequently categorized as an antihero because he’s spent so much time avoiding conflict in Morocco that his morality is now frequently in question not because of his actions but because of his inaction and passivity in the face of a rising threat.

 Yet it’s actually Captain Renault who is the story’s true antihero, because Renault doesn’t have to let Rick off the hook at the end.
 Instead, Renault chooses to support Rick, even though it will likely make his immediate life even more difficult.
-Thus, the wonderfully dodgy Renault earns a redemption catharsis by proving himself to be a moral idealist after all.
+Thus, the wonderfully dodgy Renault earns a redemption by proving himself to be an idealist after all.

 Or take Game of Thrones.